jamesquinlan/dsc-techstack/topics/ethics.md

 #### Task 3: Write a Reflection
-Based on your research, write a reflection on the ethical implications of your chosen data-related issue.
+Based on your research, could you write a reflection on the ethical implications of your chosen data-related issue?
 Your reflection should address the following questions:

 * What are the potential benefits and risks of collecting, analyzing, and using data related to this issue?